0xADE1A1DE/MeasureSuite/Readme.md

 - Can check if the results matches the results of a the other loaded methods.
 - C-interface
 - TypeScript-interface
+- Cli-tool `ms`, takes files in and outputs `JSON` measurements
 - Supports functions of the C-like type `void A(uint64_t *out, const uint64_t *in)` (up to six parameters)
 - It assembles assembly code using [AssemblyLine](https://github.com/0xADE1A1DE/AssemblyLine)
-- Reports chunk size counting. (i.e. How many instructions of a function beaks a chunk boundary, if in use with AssemblyLine)
+- Reports chunk size counting. (i.e. How many instructions of a function beaks a chunk boundary, when assembling assemblyfiles with AssemblyLine)
 - Returns a JSON string with the measurement metrics.
 - Uses Performance Counters (PMC), falls back to `RDTSC` if PMC are unavailable.
-- cli-tools `ms`, takes files in and outputs `JSON` measurements

 ## Organization